Rohit-Saini7/19-Webcam-Fun/README.md

 # Nineteenth challange of [JavaScript30](https://javascript30.com/)

-.
+This challange shows how to use media devices like webcam to have some fun.
 To experience on your own visit [here](https://rohit-saini7.github.io/19-Webcam-Fun/).

 ## What is JavaScript 30